jlleongarcia/jlleongarcia/content/blog/py-z-stocks.md

 ---
 title: "Stocks with Python"
-date: 2025-03-23
+date: 2025-02-15
 draft: false
 tags: ["Python"]
 description: "A Cooler R/Stocks - This time with Python.
-And with proper auth"
+And with proper Auth/UIM."
 summary: 'A Cooler R/Stocks - This time with Python.
 And with proper auth'
 url: 'python-stocks-webapp'
 ---